-Based on our findings, we propose Model-Based Cross-Task Transfer (XTRA), a framework for sample-efficient online RL with scalable pretraining and finetuning of learned world models using extra, auxiliary data from other tasks.
-Concretely, our framework consists of two stages: (i) offline multi-task pretraining of a world model on an offline dataset from m diverse tasks, a (ii) finetuning stage where the world model is jointly finetuned on a target task in addition to the m offline tasks.
+Based on our findings, we propose Model-Based Cross-Task Transfer (XTRA), a framework for sample-efficient online RL with scalable pretraining and finetuning of learned world models using extra, auxiliary data from other tasks (see Figure 2).
+Concretely, our framework consists of two stages: (i) offline multi-task pretraining of a world model on an offline dataset from m diverse tasks, a (ii) finetuning stage where the world model is jointly finetuned on a target task in addition to m offline tasks.
 By leveraging offline data both in pretraining and finetuning, XTRA overcomes the challenges of catastrophical forgetting.
-To prevent harmful interference from certain offline tasks, we adaptively re-weight gradient contributions in an unsupervised manner based on similarity to the target task.
+To prevent harmful interference from certain offline tasks, we adaptively re-weight gradient contributions in unsupervised manner based on similarity to target task.

 We evaluate our method and a set of strong baselines extensively across 14 Atari 2600 games from the Atari 100k benchmark (Kaiser et al., 2020) that require algorithms to be extremely sample-efficient.

-We find that XTRA improves sample-efficiency substantially across most tasks, improving mean and median performance of EfficientZero by 23% and 25%, respectively.
+From Figure 1 and Table 1, we observe that XTRA improves sample-efficiency substantially across most tasks, improving mean and median performance of EfficientZero by 23% and 25%, respectively.